 On July 15, 1995, Connecticut's record high temperature of 106 °F (41 °C) was recorded in Danbury.

-In 1997, the Hartford Whalers of the National Hockey League departed to Raleigh, North Carolina, after disputes with the state over the construction of a new arena.
+In 1997, the Hartford Whalers of the National Hockey League relocated to Raleigh, North Carolina, and became known as the Carolina Hurricanes.

-Connecticut recorded its lowest unemployment rate between August and October 2000, at 2.2%.
+Connecticut recorded its lowest unemployment in 2000 between August and October, at 2.2%.

 In 2000, the city of Hartford became home to the Hartford FoxForce of World TeamTennis.

-In 2000, the county sheriff position in Connecticut was abolished and replaced with the state marshal system.
+In 2000, the county sheriff position in Connecticut was abolished and replaced with the state marshal system, which has districts that follow the old county territories.

 In the 2000 census, only 12.3% of Connecticut's population was considered rural.

-On September 11, 2001, 65 Connecticut residents were killed in the terrorist attacks, mostly Fairfield County residents working in the World Trade Center.
+On September 11, 2001, 65 Connecticut residents, mostly from Fairfield County, were killed in the terrorist attacks at the World Trade Center.

-In 2001, Connecticut instituted an annual sales tax "holiday" each August lasting one week, during which retailers do not have to remit sales tax on certain items and quantities of clothing.
+In 2001, Connecticut instituted an annual sales tax "holiday" each August for one week, during which retailers did not have to remit sales tax on certain items and quantities of clothing.

-In 2002, the UConn Huskies football team began playing in the Football Bowl Subdivision.
+The UConn Huskies football team has played in the Football Bowl Subdivision since 2002.

 As of 2004, 11.4% of Connecticut's population (400,000) was foreign-born.